 Step 3: Specify how many times the tag has been applied to that user’s profile in order to gain access

 You can set up our system to automatically apply Behavioral Tags to a user’s profile.
-So let’s say you want only users who have opened the Social Wall plugin ten times or more to gain access to this portion of the app.
-All you’d need to do is type in the Behavioral Tag that you set up for the Social Wall into the required tags field and type a “10” into the “Must be applied at least…” field.
+For example, let’s say you want only users who have opened the Social Wall plugin ten times or more to gain access to this portion of the app.
+You’d need to type in the Behavioral Tag that you set up for the Social Wall into the required tags field and type a “10” into the “Must be applied at least…” field.

 If you would like to learn more about Behavioral Tags, you can do so here.